eche21/LearnPython/README.md

 # LearnPython
-# This repo contains some python source files which are good for practice
+This repo contains some python source files which are good for practicing coding with python